This is one of the most common homeowner complaints heard by ant control specialists. Ants invade the home to forage for food or seek shelter or both.

 All ants live in colonies, consisting of an egg-laying female (queen), short-lived males, and workers (sterile females).
 The ants you see foraging in your garden or kitchen are workers.
 Workers that find food communicate with other workers by depositing a chemical message on the substrate as they crawl back to the nest.
-Although we cannot smell it, this “trail pheromone” sticks to the substrate for long periods of time and helps other ants find the food at the end of the trail.
+Although we cannot smell it, this “trail pheromone” sticks to the substrate for long periods of time; that helps other ants find the food at the end of the trail.

 As a group, ants have a wide food range, feeding on sweet foods, greasy materials, starchy substances, wood, and all kinds of plant and animal materials.
-Part of the reason that ants become a nuisance in Pest Control Auckland homes is that they often like the same kinds of food that we do.
+Part of the reason ants become a nuisance in Pest Control Auckland homes is that they often like the same kinds of food that we do.
 This is a good reason to apply a good ant control treatment.

-There are two categories of ants that will be encountered with an ant problem.
 The control strategy that you should take depends on your type of infestation.

 Ants that live outside will travel inside the home to search for food.
 Some species may ultimately reside in houses, discussed later in this fact sheet.
 To prevent both of these scenarios, follow these basic ant control procedures: